TRANSITION SEPTEMBER 2020

 All new students will be invited with their parents for an individual tour of the school at which time they will be able to meet some staff and older students and ask any questions they may have.

-I will arrange to visit your child at their previous school and will give them their own copy of our DVD, which we hope will give them reassurance about the transition to Corley Centre.
+I will arrange to visit your child at their primary school and will give them their own copy of our DVD, which we hope will give them reassurance about the transition to secondary school.
 The film has been made for new students by our current Year 7 students.
 During the visit I hope to introduce myself and answer any questions students may have at that time.

 Please refer to the uniform section of the website which will give you guidance on the school uniform required at Corley Centre.
-Example uniform will be available at reception during your transition visits and orders can be taken then.
+Example uniform will be available on our New Intake Parents’ Evening and orders can be taken then.

 Schools are provided with a Pupil Premium allocation for students who are eligible for Free School Meals, looked after or from services families.
 The money is used for that student to provide resources within the school.
 Money will only be allocated if the relevant documentation is supplied to the Local Authority, if you think you may be eligible for Free School Meals could I ask that you complete the form (link) and forward it to the school.
 Please note that your child is still able to bring sandwiches, they do not have to take up the option of free school meals.
-If you need help to complete the form or wish to discuss this privately in more detail please contact our Family Support Worker Mrs. M Phillips.
+If you need help to complete the form or wish to discuss this privately in more detail please contact our Attendance and Inclusion Manager Ms A Nagra.
 For more information please click here

-We appreciate that this can be a time of mixed emotions for both our new students and for their families and we endeavor to do everything that we can to ensure that the move is a positive experience.
-If you have any questions or concerns at any point please do not hesitate to get in touch with myself here at school.
+We appreciate that this can be a time of mixed emotions for both our new students and for their families and we endeavour to do everything that we can to ensure that the move is a positive experience.
+If you have any questions or concerns at any point in the coming months, please do not hesitate to get in touch with myself here at school.